boucadair/CATS-framework/draft-ldbc-cats-framework.md

       Service CS-ID 1, instance CIS-ID 3
       Service CS-ID 2
 ~~~
-{: #fig-cats-centralized title="An Example of CATS Metric Distribution in Centralized Model"}
+{: #fig-cats-centralized title="An Example of CATS Metric Distribution in a Centralized Model"}

 If the CATS framework is implemented using an hybrid model, the metric can be distributed, e.g., as illustrated in the {{fig-cats-hybrid}}.
 For example, the metrics 1,2,3 associated with the CS-ID1 are collected by the centralized C-PS, and the metrics 4 and 5 are distributed via distributed protocols to the ingress CATS-Forwarder directly.
 For a service with CS-ID2, all the metrics are collected by the centralized C-PS.
 The CATS-computed path result will be distributed to the Ingress CATS-Forwarders from the C-PS by considering both the metrics from the C-SMA and C-NMA.
 Furthermore, the Ingress CATS-Forwarder may also have some ability to compute the path for the subsequent service accessing packets.